Why the Impact Screen Matters

 Width

 Screen width affects how immersive the simulator feels and how much side protection is needed.
-A wider screen can be helpful, but if the room is narrow, the golfer may feel too close to side walls or enclosure fabric.
+A wider screen can be helpful, but if the room is narrow, the golfer may feel too close to side walls, enclosure fabric, or netting.

 Height